bwbaugh/inferhotspot/README.md

 Usage
 -----

+### Configuration file

+The first time you run any script it will create a configuration file named `inferhotspot.ini`, and you will be asked to edit it.

+### Filtering the tweets

+Because of the way Twitter matches location bounding boxes, we must first filter the tweets as part of a preprocessing step in order to make sure every tweet has a geocoded-point and is within our defined bounding box.

+Run using the command: `python -m inferhotspot.filter`

+Configuration file settings:

+- Section: `[filter]`
+    - `process_directory`: The directory containing bz2-archive files.
+      Each line of the uncompressed file must be a JSON encoded tweet.
+    - `output`: The filename of the uncompressed file to save the combined tweets.
+This file will be saved to the current working directory.
+- Section: `[place]`
+    - `box`: JSON encoded flat-list containing a pair of longitude and latitude pairs, with the southwest corner of the bounding box coming first.

+### Making the plots

 Run using the command: `python -m inferhotspot.plot`

-The first time you run the script it will create a configuration file named `inferhotspot.ini`, and you will be asked to edit it.
-There you will need to indicate the path and filename of the bz2-archive that contains the already filtered geocoded tweets.
-Once updated, run the command again to generate the plots, which will also display an interactive plot and saves each figure to the current working directory.

-If the data hasn't been preprocessed to include only those tweets that are geocded with using a coordinates-point---and that point falls within the bounding box---then you will need to use the `filter.py` script to preprocess your data first.
+If the data hasn't been preprocessed to include only those tweets that are geocded with using a coordinates-point---and that point falls within the bounding box---then you will first need to use the `filter.py` script to preprocess your data.

+- Section: `[place]`
+    - `box`: JSON encoded flat-list containing a pair of longitude and latitude pairs, with the southwest corner of the bounding box coming first.
+    - `name`: The place name of the bounding `box`.
+- Section: `[plot]`
+    - `path`: The directory containing bz2-archive file of filtered tweets.
+    - `archive`: The filename of the bz2-archive of filtered tweets.
+      Each line of the uncompressed file must be a JSON encoded tweet.

 Installation
 ------------